boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.1.14 =
+* Fixed bug that prevented users from editing docs when no default settings were provided

 = 1.1.13 =
 * Switches default setting during group creation so that Docs are enabled
 * Adds a filter to default group settings so that plugin authors can modify